hiuuuuuuuu/Road-Accident-Dashboard/README.md

 ### Objective:
 To provide a comprehensive analysis of employee leave usage, including various leave categories, to help HR monitor trends and ensure policy compliance.
 This dashboard will track both full-day and half-day leave usage across different leave types such as paid leave, sick leave, work from home, etc.

+ask :  the working preference of people: work from home or work from office.

 ### Key Leave Categories:

 - Paid Leave (PL)